MatusVit/nodejs2022Q2-service/README.md

 ## Testing

+_NOTE.
+Packages must be installed to run tests._

 After application running open new terminal and enter:
 To run all tests

 ```bash